-allMembers: [true|false]

-Default false.
+allMembers: [true false] Default false.
 If set to true, generates diagnostics for all members of a managed topology, such as InnoDB Cluster, and pings each member of the topology.
 Each diagnostic is prefixed with a number, 1 (one) for the server MySQL Shell is connected to, and incremented for each member detected.
 Ping results (ping.txt) are generated only if Shell is connected to a member of the topology on the localhost.
-It is not possible to request ping results from a remote host.

-allMembers: true does not create additional reports.
-All collected data is included in the default reports.

-innodbMutex: [true| false]

-Default false.
-If set to true, collects the output of ${\tt SHOW}$ ENGINE INNODB MUTEX.

-This option generates the following additional report:

-• innodb mutex: lists the output of SHOW ENGINE INNODB MUTEX.

-This option can impact performance.

-schemaStats: [true| false]

-Default false.
-If set to true, collects schema size statistics.

-This option generates the following additional report:

-- schema_object_overview: lists the contents of the schema object overview view. - top_biggest_tables: lists the largest tables on the connected server and the slow performance indicators.

-slowQueries: [true| false]

-Default false.
+It is not possible to request ping results from a remote host. allMembers: true does not create additional reports.
+All collected data is included in the default reports. innodbMutex: false] [true Default false.
+If set to true, collects the output of SHOW ENGINE INNODE MUTEX.
+This option generates the following additional report: • innodb_mutex: lists the output of SHOW ENGINE INNODB MUTEX.
+Note This option can impact performance. schemaStats: [true Default false.
+If set to true, collects schema size statistics. false] This option generates the following additional report: • schema_object_overview: lists the contents of the schema_object_overview view. • top_biggest_tables: lists the largest tables on the connected server and the slow performance indicators. slowQueries: false] [true Default false.
 If set to true, collects slow query information from the The Slow Query Log.
 This option requires you to enable slow_log on the target server and configure its output to TABLE.

-This option generates the following additional report:

-• slow_log: lists the contents of the mysql.slow_log table.

-ignoreErrors: [true| false]

-Default false.
-If set to true, ignores any errors generated by the queries used to generate the diagnostic reports.
+This option generates the following additional report: • slow_log: lists the contents of the mysql.slow_log table. ignoreErrors: false] [true Default false.
+If set to true, ignores any errors generated by the queries used to generate the diagnostic reports. customSql:arr ay One or more SQL statements to run.
+For example: {"customSql": ["statement1", "statement2", "statement3"]} customShell: array

-customSql: array

-One or more SQL statements to run.

-'''

-{"customSql": ["statement1", "statement2", "statement3"]}

-'''

-customShell: array